Jump to Questions On:

 Can I buy tampons?

-Yes, they can be found in most pharmacies or grocery store personal care product aisles.
-But the selection is not as good as at home.
+Yes, they can be found in some pharmacies or grocery store personal care product aisles.
+But the selection is not as good as at home, and the supply often disappears.

 Can I wear jewelry?